 Be prepared to "do a little dance" if you want to " make a little love":

 Empaths do not deal well with being ignored.
-We need intensity, we need and desire union and confirmation, and too much avoidance can mean you will wake up one morning, and find your empathic mate gone, and you will be standing there, wondering what the hell happened.
+We need intensity, we need and desire union and confirmation.
+Too much avoidance can mean you will wake up one morning, and find your empathic mate gone, and you will be standing there, wondering what the hell happened.

 Avoiding toxic relationships:

-An abusive person, may well have empathy, contrary to what we normally think of, in what that term means, in that they can read the others feelings, but are completely detached from feeling them themselves, as otherwise they could not do such harm to another, and not suffer it themselves.
+An abusive person, may well have empathy.
+Yet it is contrary to what we normally think the term means.
+They can read the other’s feelings, but are completely detached from feeling them themselves.
+They must be, as otherwise they could not do such harm to another, and not suffer it themselves.
 But an Empath can be fooled into thinking, "this person is another Empath, they will understand", only to find themselves with someone who can indeed read them perfectly, but does so for the sole purpose of control, manipulation, and/or to cause fear and pain.

 Major mood swings:

-The bulk of current day television, just tends to annoy most of us.
-Your favorite real life cop show for example, since it's happening to real people, is a horror flick to an Empath. (oddly enough, we might like horror shows, but for us, the more unreal the plot, the better, the closer it comes to any possible "reality", ie it could really happen to real people, the more distressed we are likely to become)
+The bulk of current day television, just tends to annoy most Empaths.
+Your favorite real-life cop show for example, since it's happening to real people, is a horror flick to an Empath. (oddly enough, we might like horror shows, but for us, the more unreal the plot, the better.
+The closer it comes to any possible "reality", i.e. it could really happen to real people, the more distressed we are likely to become)